 All Nature Preserves are open to hiking and nature study during the hunting season.
 While hunting is an important conservation tool, we strive to strike a balance between recreational demands, ecosystem health and habitat enhancement.

-The following six preserves are specifically closed to hunting activities while remaining open to hiking and nature study:
+The following five preserves are specifically closed to hunting activities while remaining open to hiking and nature study:

 - Conoy Wetlands Nature Preserve